Infrared Grilling Tips

 - The SearMagic® cooking grids allow for greater versatility when grilling.
 Chicken breasts, steaks, pork chops or hamburgers can be seared over the ribbed side at a higher temperature.
 Delicate foods like seafood and vegetables can be cooked over a lower temperature with the smooth side up.
 This can be done over each of the 3 burners independently, so be as creative as you want to be!

 - The Secondary Cooking Surface is more than just a warming rack.
 Very delicate items, such as stuffed vegetables, sausages, and delicate fish can be grilled, even with the intense heat that infrared burners provide.

 - Never cook over an unlit infrared burner.
 The drippings could cause the burner to crack when relit.
 Always use a drip pan to protect the unlit burner when cooking indirectly.
 Burner failure caused by cooking over an unlit, unprotected burner is not covered under warranty.

-To clean the grill after cooking, burn all 3 burners on high for 5 minutes with the hood closed.
-With the grill still on high, clean the grids with a long-handled brass bristle brush.
+- To clean the grill after cooking, burn all 3 burners on high for 5 to 10 minutes with the hood closed.
+With the grill still on high, clean the grids with a long-handled Brass Bristle Brush.
 Then use the Forked Grid Tool to clean the valley areas between the main rungs.
 Regular cleaning will ensure optimum performance of you MHP Infrared Gas Grill.